 Anyway, our painting setup is as independent as possible and once I get her set up, she’ll sometimes paint by herself for 20 minutes or so.
 A friend gifted us this awesome Ikea easel & paper roll, which she loves.
 Or here’s a similar one on Amazon.

 We also have colored pencils, crayons, markers, do-a-dot paints, & dry erase markers in the kitchen.
 I always thought I’d be one of those moms who does cute pinterest art projects, but I’m not.
 Maybe as they get older?
 [Update: they’re older… nope.
 Don’t do ’em.
-That’s what we pay preschool for…]
+All about leaving them to do what they want with random art supplies. ]

 I just print the do-a-dot pictures for free online.
 Google “free do a dot pictures.”